Gabby-coder1/printf/README.md

 h
 Conversion specifiers to handle: d, i, u, o, x, X

-9. Print some money and give it to us for the rain forests
+9. Print money and give it to us for the rain forests
 Handle the field width for non-custom conversion specifiers.

 10. The negative is the equivalent of the composer's score, and the print the perfor